jimfulton/zodb-jsonb-experiment/README.rst

 .. [#ghost] In ZODB, ghost objects are objects without state.
 When a ghost object is referenced, it's state is loaded and it becomes a non-ghost.
-Any persistent objects referenced in the state are created as ghosts, unless theor already in memory.
+Any persistent objects referenced in the state are created as ghosts, unless their already in memory.

-.. [#postgrescopy] The postgres `copy
+.. [#postgrescopy] The Postgres `copy
    <https://www.postgresql.org/docs/9.4/static/sql-copy.html>`_
    mechanism provides an efficient way to do bulk data export and import.